Procurement at MOD

 Want to know more?

 To find out about supplying defence and how we can help you please get in touch.
 The MOD’s Doing Business with Defence Team provides advice and guidance to companies interested in becoming suppliers to defence.
-The team can provide help on:
+The team can provide help on becoming a defence supplier, and accessing MOD tender and contract opportunities online and free of charge.

 Doing Business with Defence Outreach Team